The Impact of Message Passing in Agent-Based Submodular Maximization: Introduction

-In this setting, recent literature has emerged which attempts to quantify how information impacts the performance of the algorithm, specifically as the information among the agents degrades.
-For instance, \cite{grimsman2018impact} and \cite{grimsman2020oblivious} describe how the 1/2-guarantee decreases as agents can only observe a subset of the actions chosen by previous agents.
-The work in \cite{grimsman2018strategic} shows how an intelligent choice of which action to send to future agents can recover some of this loss in performance.
-Other work has also begun to explore how additional knowledge of the structure of the action sets can offset this loss \cite{corah2018distributed,corah2019distributed}.
+One line of research has studied distributed methods for solving submodular maximization; see, for instance \cite{Clark2016,robey2021optimal}.
+The work in \cite{Luo2016DistributedConstraints} addresses a similar problem as this paper, where vehicles are communicating measurements to a centralized entity.
+The constraints, however, are different from the current setting, and it is shown that an auction-style method of communication among the agents results in a $1-1/e$ guarantee.
+Of particular interest to this work is a distributed version of the greedy algorithm, where the collective decisions result from a sequential process where partial decisions are made using a defined selection rule \cite{Gharesifard2017}.
+Each sensor greedily chooses the measurements that provide the most added value relative to those chosen by the previous sensors in the sequence.
+Like the standard greedy algorithm, it has been shown that this distributed greedy algorithm guarantees the solution is within 1/2 the optimal \cite{Gharesifard2017,Fisher1978a}.

-This paper addresses the impact of information in the other direction: how increasing the amount of actions that can be shared among the agents improves the performance.
-We introduce the concept of \emph{message passing}, wherein agents not only choose an action as part of the algorithm solution, but also choose some actions to share with future agents.
-Future agents may choose these shared actions as part of the solution, thus message passing is a way to augment the action sets of future agents in the sequence to offset any agent that may not have access to valuable actions.
+In this setting, recent literature has emerged which explores relaxing the requirement that each sensor has the ability to compute its contribution relative to the decisions of \emph{all} previous sensors.
+For instance, \cite{Grimsman2019} describes how the 1/2-guarantee decreases as sensors can only access a subset of the measurements chosen by previous sensors.
+The work in \cite{Grimsman2018} shows how a particular type of communication between the sensors can be employed to recover some of this loss in performance; for example, rather than communicate its own decision to future sensors, a sensor can choose to communicate a more valuable decision of another sensor.
+Work has also begun to explore how additional knowledge of the structure of the initial measurement distribution can offset this loss \cite{Corah2019,Corah2018}.